-You’ve read pages of posts about the outdoors, scrolled through numerous breathtaking snippets on Instagram, and watched a multitude of perfect “adventure” reels on video platforms, like this one at The Great Sand Dunes, and you’re beginning to want the same views for yourself.
+You’ve read pages of posts about the outdoors, scrolled through numerous breathtaking snippets on Instagram, and watched a multitude of perfect “adventure” reels on video platforms, and you’re beginning to want the same views for yourself.

 You’ve pinned awesome quotes on Pinterest like, “The Mountains are Calling, and I Must Go,” and “Let’s Sleep Under the Stars,” but you’re not quite sure how to make any of that actually happen.
 Maybe you’ve even done some structured traveling and gone on a few starter hikes, but you’re yearning for something crazy.
 Spontaneous travel can be scary, at first.
 So, where do you start?

 It’s important to note that all of those amazing travel documentaries are no more than great pieces of media crafted to showcase a group of people who decided they wanted to do something and made it happen.
 How hard can it be to partake of that simple truth?

 In my brain, a favorite quote from a good friend purely captures adventure in its glory.
 While visiting the Grand Canyon this past summer amongst streams of frazzled tourists clustered in front of rigid barriers, said friend pointed to a jutting cliff in the distance, empty and serene, and asserted, “I wanna be on that rock.”
 You see, that’s adventure.
 Deciding to gain a new perspective and explore something out of the ordinary produces a magical feeling inside.
 When harnessing that outlook in travel and daily life, unique adventures happen.
 That’s what creates spontaneous exploring.

 Stop focusing on all of the places other people are going, and start finding the hidden gems closest to you.